apuder/sdltrs-trs-io/README.md

 ## SDL2

-The [SDL2] branch contains only the SDL2 version with texture rendering support.
+The [SDL2] branch contains the SDL2 version with hardware rendering support.
-It should be considered as *experimental*, so the SDL2 binaries and packages above are build on the *master* branch ...
+Altough considered as *experimental*, it is recommended for 64-bit operating systems (SDL2 binaries and packages above are build on the *master* branch).

 ## Screenshots